-Chronic nonbacterial prostatitis is a condition that causes long-term pain and urinary symptoms.
+Chronic nonbacterial prostatitis causes long-term pain and urinary symptoms.
 It involves the prostate gland or other parts of a man's lower urinary tract or genital area.
 This condition is not caused by an infection with bacteria.

 Possible causes of nonbacterial prostatitis include:

-Most patients with chronic prostatitis have the nonbacterial form.
+Most men with chronic prostatitis have the nonbacterial form.

-A physical examination usually will not show anything abnormal.
+Most of the time a physical exam is normal.
 However, the prostate may be swollen or tender.

 Urine tests may show white or red blood cells in the urine.
-A semen culture may show increased white blood cells and low sperm count with poor movement (motility).
+A semen culture may show a higher number of white blood cells and low sperm count with poor movement.

 Urine culture or culture from the prostate does not show bacteria.

 Treatment for nonbacterial prostatitis is difficult.
-The goal is to control symptoms, because it is hard to cure this condition.
+The problem is hard to cure, so the goal is to control symptoms.

-Aspirin, ibuprofen, and other nonsteroidal anti-inflammatory drugs (NSAIDs) may relieve symptoms in some patients.
+- Aspirin, ibuprofen, and other nonsteroidal anti-inflammatory drugs (NSAIDs), which may relieve symptoms for some men.

 Some people have found some relief from pollen extract (Cernitin) and allopurinol, although research does not confirm their benefit.
-Stool softeners may be recommended to reduce discomfort with bowel movements.
+Stool softeners may help reduce discomfort with bowel movements.

-Warm baths may help relieve some of the pain.
-A number of other treatments have been used, such as prostate massage, acupuncture, and relaxation exercises.
-However, none of these therapies have been proven to help.
+- Prostate massage, acupuncture, and relaxation exercises.
+However, none of these therapies have been proven to be effective.

-Many patients respond to treatment.
-However, others do not get relief, even after trying many treatments.
-Symptoms often come back after treatment, and may eventually not be treatable.
+Many people respond to treatment.
+However, others do not get relief, even after trying many things.
+Symptoms often come back and may not be treatable.

-Untreated symptoms of nonbacterial prostatitis may lead to sexual and urinary problems, which can affect your lifestyle and emotional well-being.
+Untreated symptoms of nonbacterial prostatitis may lead to sexual and urinary problems.
+These problems can affect your lifestyle and emotional well-being.